kasual1/angular-architecture-best-practices/README.md

 The goal is to provide a **good source of architectural best practices** for everyone whether you are a beginner, intermediate or expert.

-*If you think good architecture is expensive, try bad architecture* --- Brian Foote and Joseph Yoder
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*"If you think good architecture is expensive, try bad architecture"* - Brian Foote and Joseph Yoder